+Salf Bank Saaral
-- 7. The organization's resources and internal support are \\\\\\ the risk management strategy.

-- A. adjustable to match

-- B. inputs in the development of

-- C. metrics used to measure the value of

-- D. outcomes of the development of

-Answer: B - The appropriate risk management strategy aligns with the organization's internal resources and support

-Reference: Chapman, "Simple Tools and Techniques in ERM", 2011, 2nd edition, pp. 14-15

-- 8. When defining the success measures for the organization's risk strategy, the risk management professional will include which of the following steps? - A. a review of the goals and objectives of the risk strategy - B. a selection of appropriate media for communicating the risk strategy - C. an analysis of the organization's total cost of insurable risk - D. the development of timelines for implementing the risk strategy

-Answer: A - Success measures can only be defined if one understands the strategy's goals and objectives.
+- 7. The organization's resources and internal support are the risk management strategy. - A. adjustable to match - B. inputs in the development of - C. metrics used to measure the value of - D. outcomes of the development of - Answer: B The appropriate risk management strategy aligns with the organization's internal resources and support Reference: Chapman, Robert.
+Simple Tools and Techniques for Enterprise Risk Management, 2nd ed., John Wiley & Sons, Ltd, London, 2011. - 8.
+When defining the success measures for the organization's risk strategy, the risk management professional will include which of the following steps? - A. a review of the goals and objectives of the risk strategy - B. a selection of appropriate media for communicating the risk strategy - C. an analysis of the organization's total cost of insurable risk - D. the development of timelines for implementing the risk strategy - Answer: A Success measures can only be defined if one understands the strategy's goals and objectives. - Reference: Moeller, Robert.
+COSO Enterprise Risk Management, John Wiley & Sons, Inc., Hoboken, NJ. - 9.
+Which of the following BEST guides an organization's risk management decision-making process? - A. risk financing opportunities - B. risk retention levels - C. risk strategy approach - D. risk treatment options - Answer: C The design of the risk management framework should facilitate the integration of the risk management process into decision-making and the overall management of the organization. - Reference: International Organization for Standardization.
+Risk Management Guidelines (ISO Standard No. 31000:2018). - 10.
+An effective risk communication strategy requires the selection of appropriate . - A. coaches - B. data points - C. media channels - D. metrics - Answer: C - Communicating with stakeholders is done via one of two channels, depending on whether the audience is internal or external.

-Reference: Robert R. Moeller, "COSO Enterprise Risk Management" 2011, 2nd ed.
-Chapter 5 pp. 89-114

-- 9. Which of the following BEST guides an organization's risk management decision-making process?

-- A. risk financing opportunities

-- B. risk retention levels

-- C. risk strategy approach

-- D. risk treatment options

-- Answer: C The design of the risk management framework should facilitate the integration of the risk management process into decision-making and the overall management of the organization.

-Reference: ISO 31000:2018, 4.3.

-10. An effective risk communication strategy requires the selection of appropriate \\\\\\.

-- A. coaches

-- B. data points

-- C. media channels

-- D. metrics

-- Answer: C Communicating with stakeholders is done via one of two channels, depending on whether the audience is internal or external.

-Reference: Elliott, Michael, Enterprise Risk Management, 1st ed., The Institutes, 2013, p.
-12.16-12.20.
+Reference: Fraser, J. and Simkins, B.J., Enterprise Risk Management, 1st ed., John Wiley & Sons, Inc., Hoboken, NJ.